 Those with preexisting medical conditions are often not accepted.

-You should be working toward acquiring Bituach Leumi by ensuring that your status is legally established as soon as possible; i.e. obtaining an A-category visa or finalizing your returning resident/Oleh process.
+You should work toward acquiring Bituach Leumi by ensuring that your legal status is properly established – i.e., obtaining an A-category visa or completing your Aliyah or returning resident process.
 See our guide on Bituach Leumi for further information.

 Once You Have Bituach Leumi

-Once registered with Bituach Leumi, your kupat cholim will automatically be updated with your new status.
-This also applies to those who make Aliyah from within Israel after having joined a kupat cholim as a non-citizen.
+Once registered with Bituach Leumi, your kupat cholim status will be updated automatically.
+This also applies to those who make Aliyah from within Israel after joining a kupah as a non-citizen.

 Registering a New Baby